Flying-Rat/GodotEOS/docs/Godot_Steam_Analysis.md

 # GodotSteam Architecture Analysis
 ## Interface Implementation and Design Patterns Study

-This document analyzes GodotSteam's implementation architecture to inform the design of GodotEpic (Epic Online Services integration for Godot).
+This document analyzes GodotSteam's implementation architecture to inform the design of GodotEOS (Epic Online Services integration for Godot).

 ---